schollii/pypubsub/docs/development/dev_index.rst

 - new features
 - test results on different platforms
 - documentation
-- screencasts! (of applications using Pypubsub with output when user clicks)
+- screencasts! (of applications using PyPubSub with output when user clicks)
 - example topic trees (using ``pubsub.utils.printTopicTree()`` in latest version, or ``print Publisher`` in versions 1)
 - other improvements